The average person spends around 26 years of their life in bed.

 With so much time spent in the bedroom, it’s a huge surprise that Christmas decorations remain focused on the downstairs living spaces of our homes.

-To make your bedroom feel cosier, you should be thinking about:
+To make your bedroom feel cosier this Christmas, you should consider:

-- Thick curtains to keep the heat in
+- Fit thick curtains to keep the heat in

-Christmas is definitely the time of year to make your bedroom a warming, inviting space – whether it’s for you or for guests staying over on the big day itself.
+Small bedrooms can make great cosy spaces for Christmas – whether it’s for you or for guests staying over on the big day itself.

 If you really want to go to town and truly get into the festive spirit, go big on throws and soft furnishings for your bed.